comboshreddies/kubectl-tks/README.md

 and you can use {{p2cLogs}} field template in your scripts.

-### sequence.json - podConverters in oneLiners
+### sequence.json - podMaps in oneLiners

-Now that you have sequences.json you can use podConverters in your OneLiners
+You can't manage podMaps from cli, you have to rely on sequences.json Once you have sequences.json you can use podMaps in your OneLiners

 ```console
 kubectl tks -n test-run start -l app=nginx  "_ exec -t {{k8s_pod}} -c {{p2c}} -- env" -d